mattbhenley/Music.JS/README.md

 To begin the development, run `npm start`
 To create a production bundle, use `npm run build`
-The app should startup automatically.
+The app should startup automatically through localhost:3000

 ### Database
 There are six required columns: